 For Mapping Types configuration parameters, see Creating Action Groups.

-This is what the corresponding Action Group configuration looks like in Dexda.
+This is what the corresponding Action Group configuration looks like in LM Dexda.

 The source for this process is the flow of incoming events from LogicMonitor.
 The process is triggered by the arrival of a new event.
-The sequence has 10 steps with the following actions.
+The sequence has the following steps with these actions:

-- Close alert if cleared for > 24 hours.
-Sets the alert escalation to “closed”, and the alert disappears from the list of Uncorrelated Alerts on the dashboard.
+- Close alert if cleared for > 24 hours—Sets the alert escalation to “closed”, and the alert disappears from the list of Uncorrelated Alerts on the dashboard.
 This only happens if the alerts hasn’t been touched during the 24 hour period.
-Note that any associated ServiceNow incident record is still available, and you can access the alert details in Dexda from the link in ServiceNow.
+Note that any associated ServiceNow incident record is still available, and you can access the alert details in LM Dexda from the link in ServiceNow.